 memcached (since it’s the thing

 people generally think about when they ask about how a server does

 memcached caching helps let us optimize Zulip’s

-same machine, usually takes 3-10x as long as a memcached fetch).
+often take 3-10x as long as a memcached fetch.

 We use Django’s built-in caching integration to manage talking to

 It’s common for projects using a caching system like